Sydney SuperCats

-The Sydney SuperCats are a class of catamarans operated by Transdev Sydney Ferries on Sydney Harbour.
+The Sydney SuperCats were a class of catamarans operated by Transdev Sydney Ferries on Sydney Harbour.

 History

 In 2000/01, the State Transit Authority purchased four SuperCats.
 Initially eight were ordered, but the final four were cancelled.
 All were built by Australian Defence Industries at Garden Island.

-They primarily operate on Eastern Suburbs services and have on occasion been used on the Manly run.
-The upper deck is closed at night time.
+They primarily operated on Eastern Suburbs services and were on occasion used on the Manly run.
+The upper deck was closed at night time.

 In 2019 a new class of ferries known as the River-class were announced, with the new class to replace the SuperCats and HarbourCats.
-In December 2021 SuperCat Saint Mary Mackillop was retired from passenger service, after a few river-class ferries entered service from October 2021.
-On 31 August 2022 Susie O'Neill was retired.
-Today only Supercat 4 and Louise Sauvage remain in active service.
+In December 2021 SuperCat Saint Mary Mackillop was retired from passenger service, after a few River-class ferries entered service from October 2021.
+On 31 August 2022 Susie O'Neill was retired with Louise Sauvage being the next to retire on 22 March 2024.
+On the 28th of April 2024 SuperCat 4 was retired and left for Newcastle after being sold.
+2 of the vessels are inactive awaiting buyers.
+Saint Mary Mackillop was sold to a party boat company in Geelong and renamed Hygeia IV where it now serves as a charter party boat.Susie O'Neill was sold to ZigZag Whitsundays in November 2024 and renamed Super Flyer where it now serves as a day tour from Airlie Beach to Whitehaven Beach.